shalivan/shalivan.github.io/_posts/PXL/42-01-01-UE_Materials.md

 https://seblagarde.wordpress.com/2011/08/17/feeding-a-physical-based-lighting-mode/

+## Refraction
+-  physical model of **Index of Refraction** - but you will have an offset that reads from off screen, shift material glitches can occure.
+- **Pixel Normal Offset** enables refraction for these large flat surfaces, like water,

 ## SSS
 To use this feature, enable Burley in the Subsurface Profile and set the Editor Preview Level to Cinematic.
 If you're already using Separable SSS profile, minimal changes are required to switch to this method.
 Note that Burley SSS requires Temporal Anti-Aliasing to work properly.